MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/storage-spaces-deploy.md

 ### Set up an SOFS cluster and enable S2D

+To set up an SOFS cluster and enable S2D, follow these steps:

 1. Select **Fabric Resources** > **Create** > **File Server Cluster**.
 2. In **General Configuration**, specify a cluster name, select a host group, and select **Storage attached directly to each cluster node (Storage Spaces Direct)**.